AKCDNG/bookmarks_friday/README.md

 ## Requirement:
 Show a list of bookmarks
+Add new bookmarks

 ## User story:
 As a user
 So that I can know what my bookmarks are
 I want to be able to view a list of bookmarks

+As a user
+So that I can record new bookmarks
+I want to be able to add a new bookmark to my list of bookmarks.

 ## Diagram:
 ```mermaid